-To get a planning permit you need to demonstrate how you are meeting the objectives of the Planning Scheme.
-You can prepare and lodge your planning permit application using the application checklist (PDF).
+If it is determined that you need to get a planning permit you need to demonstrate how you are meeting the objectives of the Planning Scheme.
+You can prepare your planning permit application using the applications checklist (PDF).
+To apply, complete an application form (PDF) and submit the form with your proposal plans and a current copy of the title to email@example.com and pay the fees, which are listed in the planning services section of the Schedule of Fees and Charges (PDF).

 Use of Council Land

 If the proposal requires use of Council land you must include consent from the General Manager.
 Use the Council land consent form (PDF) and contact Council’s property services about obtaining the consent.

 If the proposal requires use of Crown land you must include consent from the Minister responsible for the administration of the Crown Land.
 The Department of State Growth has more information on how to make a request and a form you will need to use to gain Crown land consent.
 Please check the Works, Development Applications and Events page (external link) for more information.

 Planning fees are listed in the planning services section of the schedule of fees and charges (PDF).

 Planning permit applications are either ‘permitted’ which means that Council must grant a permit, with or without conditions, or ‘discretionary’, which means the application must be advertised and Council will decide to either grant a permit with or without conditions or refuse the application.

 Advertising a ‘discretionary’ application involves:

 - Notices put up at each public frontage of the land

 - Notices to each adjoining owner and occupier of land